rdoshi99/weighted_nmf/README.md

 1) Tsalmantza, P. and Hogg, D., 2012.
 A DATA-DRIVEN MODEL FOR SPECTRA: FINDING DOUBLE REDSHIFTS IN THE SLOAN DIGITAL SKY SURVEY.
 The Astrophysical Journal, [online] 753(2), p.122.
 Available at: <https://arxiv.org/pdf/1201.3370.pdf>.

-2) 2 M. Blanton and S. Roweis., (2007).
+2) M. Blanton and S. Roweis., (2007).
 K-corrections and filter transformations in the ultraviolet, optical, and near infrared.
 The Astronomical Journal 133, [online]734-754(2).
 Available at https://arxiv.org/abs/astro-ph/0606170.

+#### Acknowledgement
+Thank you to Stephen Bailey (@sbailey) for the significant guidance and support in improving the original algorithms and iterating throughout the research process.